Avstln/Shallot/README.md

 ## Getting Started

-This repository contains Docker Compose files and configurations to quickly spin up a lightweight ELK stack environment for research purposes.
+This repository contains a Docker Compose file and associated configurations to quickly spin up a lightweight ELK stack environment for research purposes.
+This compose file hosts a Zeek container for processing packet capture files (PCAP) as well as a jupyter notebook ready-to-go for analysts of all experience levels to begin exploring.

 ## Prerequisites